15 Mistakes I Made in Japan (So You Don't Have To)

 “We're doing Tokyo, Kyoto, Osaka, Hiroshima, Nara, Hakone, and Nikko in 7 days!”

 No. You're spending 7 days on trains and in hotel lobbies checking in and out.
-I see this on r/JapanTravel constantly.
-People trying to cram 3 weeks into 7 days.
+You see this on r/JapanTravel constantly — people trying to cram 3 weeks into 7 days.

 Fix it:For 7 days, pick 2 cities max.
 Tokyo + Kyoto/Osaka is the classic combo.
 For 10-14 days, add a third.
 You'll actually enjoy the places instead of just seeing them from a train window.